Bachelor's in Nutrition

-Our dynamic program reflects the constantly changing field of nutrition.
-We provide a low student-to-faculty ratio, which allows for personal attention in teaching, advising, and mentoring.
+The UNCG Department of Nutrition program reflects the constantly changing field.
+The degree offers concentrations in Human Nutrition and Dietetics, Community Nutrition and Wellness, and Nutrition Science.
+We provide a low student-to-faculty ratio, allowing for personal attention in teaching, advising, and mentoring.
 Many classes include a service-learning component, which gives students additional opportunities for hands-on application of their coursework.
-Upon graduation students are prepared for a variety of career choices and professional school or graduate school options.

 • The Nutrition Department offers one-on-one advising for students with our own Nutrition faculty.
 Students are assigned an advisor during their first semester at UNCG.
 This advisor typically remains with them throughout their undergraduate degree program.